GeoCarb/GCMOST/menus/README.md

 * `plotCoverset`: `True/False` switch for plotting results and saving to `saveDirectory`.
 Default is `True`.
 * `createMov`: `True/False` switch for creating a `.mov` file of the resulting scanning strategy.
 Default is `True`.
 * `compareToBaseline`: `True/False` switch for comparing to a baseline strategy given in Nivitanont et al. 2019.
 The resulting plot gives histograms of xco2_uncert, signal-to-noise ratio, solar zenith angle, and satellite zenith angle.
 Default is `True`.
+> Note: `compareToBaseline` function is still in beta testing.
+Please report any bugs found.